 You don’t want their efforts to backfire – but if they do, you want to be aware of it immediately.
 The quicker you’re aware, the quicker you can take action and hopefully avoid things spinning out of control.

-If you follow the guidelines above, however, that’s an unlikely outcome.
-Instead, your employee brand ambassadors should increase brand awareness, provide another layer of humanity to your company, and open your audience’s eyes in a new way.
+And your employee brand ambassadors should increase brand awareness, provide another layer of humanity to your company, and open your audience’s eyes in a new way.
+All while creating oodles of positive mentions to come up in search, should something negative arise.
+Win-win and more win there!

-That’s worth taking the time to train them, right?
+That alone should be worth taking the time to train them.

 Additional topics include: